spradhip-gh/exitous-prototype/DOCUMENTATION.md

 This document provides a detailed, step-by-step guide to building the Exitbetter application from scratch.
 It assumes a working knowledge of Next.js, React, TypeScript, and Tailwind CSS.

+## Recent Updates (Since July 14, 2025)

+We've been hard at work adding new features to make the ExitBetter platform more powerful for HR Managers and more supportive for end-users.
+Here’s a look at what's new:

+### For HR Managers: New Tools for Tailored Support

+*   **Bulk User Upload:** You can now add multiple employees at once using the powerful new **CSV Upload** feature on the User Management page.
+The template allows you to pre-fill key dates and user-specific contact information, dramatically streamlining the onboarding process.
+*   **Resource Center Management:** You can now upload and manage company-specific documents directly through the new **Resources** page in your admin dashboard.
+Share important files like benefits guides, company policies, and contact lists to provide tailored support for your exiting employees.
+*   **Company Settings Hub:** A dedicated **Company Settings** page has been added.
+Here, you can view your company's subscription plan, track user license usage, and set default contact aliases and deadline timezones for your employees.
+*   **New HR Manager Guide:** To help you get the most out of these new features, a comprehensive **Help & Guide** page is now available directly from your admin sidebar.

+### For End-Users: An Improved & More Empathetic Experience

+*   **Enhanced Language:** We've updated the platform's language to be more inclusive and empathetic.
+Terms like "Pre/Post-Layoff" have been changed to **Pre/Post-End Date** to better reflect all types of employment separations.
+*   **Visual Key Dates Timeline:** Your dashboard now features an interactive timeline that visually maps out all your critical deadlines, from your final day to insurance coverage end dates, helping you see what's coming at a glance.
+*   **Start Over Functionality:** You now have the ability to clear your profile and assessment data and start fresh via an option in the user menu.

+### General Platform Enhancements

+*   **Sortable User Lists:** The user management table for HR Managers now includes sortable columns, making it easier to organize and find employee records.
+*   **Prototype Status Banner:** A clear banner has been added to all pages to remind users that the application is a prototype and data may be reset.

+---

 ## 1. Initial Project Setup

 The foundation of the application is a standard Next.js project.